 This chapter describes the key elements of the socio-economic and bio-physical environment.
 The chapter incorporates the findings of all specialist studies that were undertaken during the Environmental Impact Assessment phase of the EIA.

-• Chapter 5: Assessment of Impacts: Proposed Landfill Site and Temporary hazardous waste facility
+• Chapter 5: Assessment of Impacts

 The chapter describes all the potential impacts associated with the construction and operation of the proposed development identified through various specialist investigations